flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/adirs.md

 Abnormal operation:

-- The IR mode selector can be turned ATT however, this only provides attitude and heading data, when entered by the flight crew.
+- The IR mode selector can be turned ATT.
+However, this only provides attitude and heading data, when entered by the flight crew.
 The navigation data is not available.

 - The heading data must be entered using the MCDU.
 This must be updated frequently, roughly every 10 minutes.